Old Man Travelling

 With envy, what the old man hardly feels.”

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-William Wordsworth has used imagery in this poem such as “His look and bending figure, all bespeak”, “With envy, what the old man hardly feels” and “Sir!
-I am going many miles to take.”
+For example, “His look and bending figure, all bespeak”, “With envy, what the old man hardly feels” and “Sir!
+I am going many miles to take”.

 - Irony: Irony is a figure of speech in which words are used in such a way that their intended meaning is different from the actual meaning of the words.
 The writer has used situational irony throughout the poem to show the positive attitude of the old traveler.
 Despite knowing the critical situation of his son, he seems calm and content.